On Play

 In this world, we made the rules and the stories, and we made the goals; and nobody told us what to do.
 Sure, there were biases in our heads and lives we wanted to mimic, from Pokemon to whatever was on Disney Channel or Cartoon Network.
 But Imagination World was our own creation to fill the void of boredom.

 Out in the world, we'd turn checkered tiles into chess boards, make music out of tongue clicks, and create games while waiting in queues.
+We'd draw and create our own Yu-gi-oh cards, playing with them in our decks drawn on our father’s business cards.

 We've relegated playtime to video games, board games, and sports, where we're told "hey, you can play now, but follow these rules."
 We've created less and consumed more.